avalon-lang/avaloni/docs/source/reference/syntax.rst

 .. code::

-    var name = "Jane Doe", -- a new line is allowed here for better code age  = 32,
+    var name = "Jane Doe", -- a new line is allowed here for code with better readability age  = 32,
         sex  = Female